coreos/coreos-kubernetes/Documentation/kubernetes-on-aws.md

 ### Configure Cluster

+First, let's define a few parameters that we'll use when we create the cluster.

 #### EC2 Key Pair

-The keypair that will authenticate SSH access to your ec2 instances.
-[Docs](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html)
+The keypair that will authenticate SSH access to your EC2 instances.
+More info in the [EC2 Keypair docs](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).

 #### External DNS Name

-Before configuring the cluster, we to define a DNS hostname at which the cluster's API will be accessible.
+Select a DNS hostname where the cluster's API will be accessible.
 This information will first be used to provision the TLS certificate for the API server.

-When Cloudformation finishes creating your cluster, your controller will expose the TLS-secured API via a public IP address.
+When CloudFormation finishes creating your cluster, your controller will expose the TLS-secured API via a public IP address.
 You will need to create an A record for the DNS hostname which lists the IP address of the API.
 You can find this IP address later via `kube-aws status`.

 #### KMS Key